stracquadaniolab/cookiecutter-workflow-nf/readme.md

-`nextflow.config` file, which in turn include other files in the `conf` directory; usually, you only have to define the parameters of your specific pipeline, since the `conf/base.conf` file includes profiles to run your workflow in different computing environment, e.g. Slurm, GitHub.
+`nextflow.config` file, which in turn include other files in the `conf` directory; usually, you only have to define the parameters of your specific pipeline, since the `conf/base.conf` file includes profiles to run your workflow in different computing environment, architectures, etc. (see Profiles below).

 Please, refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html) for an overview